bluedabadi/SchwabAutoTrading/README.md

 options: composed of basic classes like stocks, options and option_chains.

-trading: it deals with trading current positions of all accounts in trade_options.py; and it scan through a list of stocks and trade it if there are significant price changes, if so, STO put/call trades; and it check whether there is earnings next day, if so, STO a put that expires the Friday of the same week.
+trading: all the trading algorithm code is here. it deals with trading current positions of all accounts in trade_options.py; and in stock_screener.py it scan through a list of stocks and trade it if there are significant price changes, if so, STO put/call trades; in earnings_calendar.py, it check whether there is earnings next day, if so, STO a put that expires the Friday of the same week. and theta_analyzer.py gives you a portfolio theta decay rate and a nice scatter plot of all positions theta decay rate and expiration date.

 main.py: Run this every day to trade!!!!